 Someone asked about Zichan.
 Confucius said: “He was a generous man.”
 “And what about Zixi?”
 “Don’t even mention his name!”
 “And what about Guan Zhong?”
 “What a man!
 He seized over three hundred households in Pian from the head of the Bo family.
 But even though he was reduced to eating coarse food until the end of his days, the poor man could never bring himself to utter a single word of complaint against him.”

-Zilu said: “When Duke Huan put Prince Jiu to death, Shao Hu took his own life but Guan Zhong chose to keep his.
+Zilu said: “When Duke Huan had Prince Jiu put to death, Shao Hu took his own life but Guan Zhong chose to keep his.
 Should we say that Guan Zhong was a man without goodness?”
 Confucius said: “Duke Huan was able to bring the rulers of all the states together nine times without having to resort to military force because of the power of Guan Zhong.
-Such was his goodness, such was his goodness!”
+Such was his goodness!
+Such was his goodness!”